-On this page we discuss "What is Problem Solving?" under the three headings:
+On this page we discuss "What is Problem Solving?" under three headings: introduction, four stages of problem solving, and the scientific approach.

 Naturally enough, Problem Solving is about solving problems.
 And we’ll restrict ourselves to thinking about mathematical problems here even though Problem Solving in school has a wider goal.
 When you think about it, the whole aim of education is to equip children to solve problems.
 In the Mathematics Curriculum therefore, Problem Solving contributes to the generic skill of problem solving in the New Zealand Curriculum Framework.